jacgonisa/MSc_thesis/README.md

 ![MetEOr](MetEOr_schema.png)

 MetEOr is an innovative pipeline for discovering enzymatic orthologs using metagenomic data.
-Developed as part of a Master's thesis, this project aims to streamline the identification and analysis of enzymatic orthologs from complex metagenomic datasets.
+Developed as part of a Master's thesis, this project aims to streamline the identification and analysis of novel enzyme variants of biotechnological and ecological interest.

 ## 🚀 Features